Last Updated on May 1, 2022 by Audrey Scott

 Traveling to Iran as an American citizen may sound complicated and dangerous.
 It’s not.
-We’re here to dispel the myths and answer the questions piling up in our inbox based on our visit to Iran just a few weeks ago.
+We’re here to dispel the myths and answer the questions piling up in our inbox about visas, safety, and other concerns based on our visit to Iran.

-Our aim in the following Q&A is to answer actual reader queries and to help demystify the process of traveling to Iran.
+Our aim in the following Q&A is to answer actual reader queries and to help demystify the process of traveling to Iran, especially for Americans.